grst/rstudio-server-conda/README.md

-# Howto run Rstudio Server in an Anaconda environment
+# Howto run Rstudio Server in a Conda Environment

 I usually rely on the [conda package manager]() to manage my environments during development.
 Thanks to [conda-forge](https://conda-forge.org/) and [bioconda](https://bioconda.github.io/) most R packages are now also available through conda.